How seasonal eating can benefit your health and your pocket

 Not limited to taste, foods that are consumed during their ideal season, and closer to harvest, will contain a higher quantity of nutrients.

 That's according to health and wellness advocate Joe Cross, who explains that some vitamins and nutrients will decrease the longer food is stored after harvest.
-“Some anti-oxidants such as vitamin C, folate and carotenes will rapidly decline when stored for periods of time.
+“Some antioxidants such as vitamin C, folate and carotenes will rapidly decline when stored for periods of time.

 “Fruits and vegetables that are stored for long periods of time due to transportation or to be used at a later date have a reduction in phyto-nutrient content.”

-Ryan, meanwhile, notes that by eating a higher volume of different fruit and vegetables throughout the year, our nutritional intake will be boosted.
+James, meanwhile, notes that by eating a higher volume of different fruit and vegetables throughout the year, our nutritional intake will be boosted.
 “Instead of repeatedly eating the same five fruit and vegetables all year round, seasonal eating encourages us to cycle foods a bit more which adds variety to, not only the flavours, but the nutrients on offer,” he says.

 “Getting a variety of fruits and vegetables will give you a range of vitamins and minerals to help optimise your health.”